glasswalk3r/siebel-crash-report/README.md

 }
 ```

-The core and FDR files might be removed right after (see the configuration file)
+The core and FDR files might be removed (see the configuration file) right after
 the analysis is complete.

 This script will work on Linux only.
 It is expected that the `gdb` program (to
-  extract the core dumps backtrace) and the `iniparse` (available as RPM
+extract the core dumps backtrace) and the `iniparse` (available as RPM package
-    package on RedHat, CentOS and Oracle Enterprise Linux) Python module are
+on RedHat, CentOS and Oracle Enterprise Linux) Python module are installed.
-    installed.

-The script crash_monitor has also an on-line documentation.
+The script `crash_monitor` has also an on-line documentation.
 You can check it
 with:

 ```